DJSeb/kernel-shark-sebanek-gh-mirror/README.wip.md

 - [ ] Events involving two processes shall be split into initiators and targets
   - E.g. sched_waking should be split into "awaker" and "awakened" events, one belonging to each respective process
+  - At the very least sched_switch and sched_waking should be splitted.
-  - [ ] Try to keep the logic inside the plugin (minimizing KernelShark changes)
+  - \[ABANDONED\] Try to keep the logic inside the plugin (minimizing KernelShark changes)
+    - NOTE: Not doable, insufficeint API, KernelShark source code changes necessary.
 - [ ] NUMA topology visualization in KernelShark (either as a plugin or KernelShark modification)
   - [ ] Parse data from Istopo (XML format)
   - [ ] Visualize said data on the screen